 Your adventure starts with an overnight stay in Longyearbyen.
 This Norwegian settlement is a unique little town.
 While the arctic environment is dominant, it is also a surprisingly cosmopolitan place, with art galleries, pubs, long wine lists at restaurants, stores and a mini-mall.
 Longyearbyen is often called an antidote to the stress of modern day life and is a prime destination for adventure travellers.
 Reminders of the history and heritage of early coal miners can be seen everywhere.
 When Coal Mine number 1 was opened in the 1930’ s, the miners moved into flimsy two-story barracks.
 When World War II ravaged Europe, Svalbard was also impacted when Nybyen was set on fire in 1943.
 After the war, the miners moved back and into the newly built barracks.
 These “barracks” have been completely renovated to offer our guests a high standard of comfort.
 Spitsbergen Hotel was originally built as an accommodation and dining area for employees of Store Norske Spitsbergen Coal Company.
 It was also the company’ s official representational building.
 Its interior and architecture made it Longyearbyen’ s grandest construction.
 The hotel is preserved and decorated using its history.
 It’s well worth walking through the corridors and public areas to look at the historical photographs and pictures, old maps and newspaper stories.
 Situated on “The Hill”, it gives you great views of Longyearbyen, the Lars- and Longyear glacier.
 The hotel was constructed in 1947, but has been extensively refurbished over the years.
 You spend the night in one of these hotels.

-After breakfast, you are invited to a guided sightseeing tour in Longyearbyen that includes visits to the Svalbard Museum and Gallery Svalbard.
-This fantastic museum is really worth a visit, as it will provide you with a great deal of background information on all that you will come to experience on your expedition.
-Then its time to embark on the adventure and MS Nordstjernen.
-We sail south in Isfjorden until we reach the Russian settlement Barentsburg.
-This “company coal mining town” has been Russian since 1932, and is still home to about 500 people.
-Here you can explore the exotic collection of old Russian artefacts and architecture, join a folklore show or soak up the real Russian atmosphere in the local pub.
+After breakfast, you can join a guided tour that includes visits to the Svalbard Museum and Camp Barentz.
+Next, it´s time to embark on MS Nordstjernen to sail the Isfjord to the Russian settlement of Barentsburg.
+Here you can explore Russian artefacts and architecture, join a folklore show or soak up real Russian atmosphere in the local pub.